How DeFi Copy Trading Works: Architectures & Strategies

 - Etherscan/block explorer alerts for specific addresses

-- Twitter lists of whale alert accounts
+- Twitter lists of large-wallet alert accounts

 - Free Dune dashboards for aggregate analysis